mradionov/tleaf/README.md

 $ tleaf current
 ```

-  The command shows which configuration is used at the moment.
+  The command shows what configuration is used at the moment.

 ***

 ## Configuration

-By default [configuration file](src/defaults/tleaf.conf.js) contains only a few commonly used options, [see default configuration file](src/config/default.js) for a complete reference.
-Your configuration will be merged with the default configuration, arrays will be overriden by your values.
+[Default configuration file](src/defaults/tleaf.conf.js) contains only a few commonly used options ([see the complete configuration](src/config/default.js)).
+Your configuration will be merged with the default complete configuration, arrays will be overriden by your values (not merged).
 Available options:

 * `template.indent: [string|integer]` - sets indentation for templates.
 Tabs by default (`'\t'`).
 A string will replace one tab.
 An integer will be a number of spaces to replace one tab.